Life insurance is an essential part of a financial plan, but it can be challenging to obtain life insurance for people with diabetes.

-Type 1 Diabetes
+Type 1 Diabetics

-Type 1 diabetes is often diagnosed at an early age – which is why is may also be referred to as juvenile diabetes.
-There are only about 5% of those who have diabetes who are afflicted with Type 1.
+Type 1 diabetes is often diagnosed at an early age, which is why it is frequently referred to as juvenile diabetes.
+Only about 5% of those who have diabetes who are afflicted with Type 1.

-Type 2 Diabetes
+Type 2 Diabetics

 Initially, when a person has Type 2 diabetes, the individual’s pancreas will manufacture additional insulin to make up for it.
-However, over time, it is not able to keep up, and it won’t be able to make enough of the insulin in order to keep their blood glucose (blood sugar) at its normal level.
+However, over time, it cannot keep up, and it won’t be able to make enough of the insulin to keep their blood glucose (blood sugar) at its normal level.

-When blood glucose starts to build up in the blood rather than going into the body’s cells, there are some problems that can start to occur.
+When blood glucose starts to build up in the blood rather than going into the body’s cells, some problems can occur.
 One is that the individual’s cells begin to be starved for energy.

-However, it may also be necessary to take either an oral medication or even to take injections of insulin in order for the body to meet its target blood glucose levels.
+However, it may also be necessary to take either an oral medication or even to take injections of insulin for the body to meet its target blood glucose levels.
 Over time, Type 2 diabetes does tend to progress further.

-The good news is that if your looking for life insurance with type 2 diabetes and have your condition under control you can get very affordable rates.
+The good news is that if your looking for life insurance with type 2 diabetes and have your condition under control, you can get very affordable rates.

-Because both Type 1 and Type 2 diabetes can have such an effect on the body, the underwriters for diabetics life insurance policies will want to know as much as possible about your condition, as well as the way in which you are managing and/or controlling the situation.
+Because both Type 1 and Type 2 diabetes can have such an effect on the body, the underwriters for diabetics life insurance policies will want to know as much as possible about your condition and how you are managing or controlling the situation.